Green-Avocado/CTF/angstromctf2022/rev/flatland/README.md

 From either CFG, we can see that the underconstrained cases are `case 9`, `case 0xc`, and `case 0xf`.

-Looking at cases 9 and 0xc, we can see that both of them set RAX to the value of R15:
+Looking at `case 9` and `case 0xc`, we can see that both of them set RAX to the value of R15:

 ```c
 00401159                  case 9: